Radical right (United States): Right-wing populism

 Although the term "radical right" was American in origin, the term has been consciously adopted by some European social scientists.
 Conversely the term "right-wing extremism", which is European in origin, has been adopted by some American social scientists.
-Since the European right-wing groups in existence immediately following the war had roots in fascism they were normally called "neo-fascist".
+Since the European right-wing groups in existence immediately following the war had roots in fascism, they were normally called "neo-fascist".
 However, as new right-wing groups emerged with no connection to historical fascism, the use of the term "right-wing extremism" came to be more widely used.

 Jeffrey Kaplan and Leonard Weinberg argued that the radical right in the U.S. and right-wing populism in Europe were the same phenomenon that existed throughout the Western world.
-They identified the core attributes as contained in extremism, behaviour and beliefs.
+They identified the core attributes as contained in extremism, behavior and beliefs.
 As extremists, they see no moral ambiguity and demonize the enemy, sometimes connecting them to conspiracy theories such as the New World Order.
 Given this worldview, there is a tendency to use methods outside democratic norms, although this is not always the case.
 The main core belief is inequality, which often takes the form of opposition to immigration or racism.
 They do not see this new Right as having any connection with the historic Right, which had been concerned with protecting the status quo.
 They also see the cooperation of the American and European forms, and their mutual influence on each other, as evidence of their existence as a single phenomenon.

 Daniel Bell argues that the ideology of the radical right is "its readiness to jettison constitutional processes and to suspend liberties, to condone Communist methods in the fighting of Communism".
-Historian Richard Hofstader agrees that communist-style methods are often emulated: "The John Birch Society emulates Communist cells and quasi-secret operation through 'front' groups, and preaches a ruthless prosecution of the ideological war along lines very similar to those it finds in the Communist enemy".
+Historian Richard Hofstadter agrees that communist-style methods are often emulated: "The John Birch Society emulates Communist cells and quasi-secret operation through 'front' groups, and preaches a ruthless prosecution of the ideological war along lines very similar to those it finds in the Communist enemy".
 He also quotes Barry Goldwater: "I would suggest that we analyze and copy the strategy of the enemy; theirs has worked and ours has not".